metasfresh/metasfresh-documentation/_tests_collection/Testcase_FRESH-402.md

 	* => price is as set in WebUI
 	* => 1 line in Antwort-Menge for each date you sent qties for, with the resp. date & qty

-1. In gridmode, you can compare the qties and prices for each bpartner so far (Docstatus: Drafted)
+1. In gridmode, you can compare the qties and prices for each bpartner so far (status: Drafted)

 **Manual entry**